Guidelines for Authors

 The manuscript should push existing theory in a new direction and/or extend, fill a gap in, or bring a new perspective to current literature.

 Clarity and Style

 Manuscripts must be well written in clear, concise language and be free of technical jargon.
 As a generalist journal, WMER strives for all articles to be widely accessible to nonexperts.
 Previously published WMER articles can serve as examples of the style of writing appropriate for the audience, please see issues 1-7 at https://scholarworks.wm.edu/wmer/.
 The editors understand that the specific organization of a manuscript may differ according to discipline and the author’s aesthetic.

-Authors should indicate whether they are submitting their manuscript as a research article, an essay, a feature, an expression: reflective accounts of education article, an essay review, or a book review.
+Authors should indicate whether they are submitting their manuscript as a research article, conceptual paper, essay, feature, expression: reflective accounts of education article, an essay review, or a book review.

 WMER accepts manuscripts of up to 5,000 words, including abstract, appendixes, and references, and reserves the right to return any manuscript that exceeds that length.
 All text must be double-spaced.
 Type size must be at least 12 point with 1-inch margins on all sides, and paper size should be set to 8.5 x 11, even if printed on A4 paper.

-Authors should refer to the (6th ) edition of the Publication of the American Psychological Association, (APA) for general questions of style, grammar, punctuation, usage, and form – any manuscript not utilizing APA formatting will be returned to the author(s) without review.
+Authors should refer to the (7th) edition of the Publication of the American Psychological Association, (APA) for general questions of style, grammar, punctuation, usage, and form – any manuscript not utilizing APA formatting will be returned to the author(s) without review.

 Immediately after the abstract, provide a maximum of six keywords, based on the ERIC list of index descriptors (see https://eric.ed.gov/).
 Authors may choose to include one or two “free” keywords not included on the ERIC list of descriptors if they wish to do so.
 These keywords will be used for indexing and to improve searchability